MaximRouiller/AzureFunctions-Workshop/src/content/workshops/functions/1-what-is-serverless/_index.md

 Running purely in a consumption plan where you can scale all the way down to 0 servers means that your application could be restarting from scratch with nothing in memory.
 Hence the `cold-start` meaning.
 Azure solves this partially by allowing an hybrid of consumption and reserved compute which we can talk about later.

 With a simplified development model brings its own issues.
-Things being simpler means that you can tweak and customize everything as easily as if you had 100% control of the application.
+Things being simpler means that you can't tweak and customize everything as easily as if you had 100% control of the application.

 Finally, each vendor has their own implementation meaning that every application built with this model is at least lightly tied to the vendor that you use.
 {{% /note %}}